Ghosting (medical imaging): Method of generalized projections

-The method of generalized projections (MGP) is based on the fact the discontinuities in the phase form alternating pattern in the k-space and hence leads to ghosting.
+The method of generalized projections (MGP) is based on the fact that discontinuities in the phase form alternating patterns in the k-space, which leads to ghosting.
 Interleaved EPI gives a train of ghosts in the phase encoded direction.
 This EPI ghosting can be corrected from the phase using 2 or more reference scans.

 According to MGP, the region of support (ROS) is defined around the parent image (the object in the image that is ghosted) of the ghosted image.
 The pixels outside the ROS is masked to zero.
 The Fourier transform of the masked image is taken.
 The phase of the original image is changed to the model image (the image that is modeled as ghosting arising from the phase offsets) but the magnitude is kept constant.
 The assumption in the MGP method is that the model k-space phase of each line is more precise than that of the original k-space image.

 From the MGP algorithm of ghost correction, it has been observed that it works best only when there is low degree of freedom.
 This method can be applied only when no more than 8 parameters are required to be found.